heroku/heroku-cli-plugin-ai/README.md

   $ heroku ai:models:attach [MODEL_RESOURCE] -a <value> [--as <value>] [--confirm <value>] [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  The resource ID or alias of the model resource to attach.
+  MODEL_RESOURCE  the resource ID or alias of the model resource to attach

 FLAGS
   -a, --app=<value>     (required) app to run command against